nasa/harmony-browse-image-generator/README.md

 |- legacy-CHANGELOG.md
 |- pip_requirements.txt
 |- pip_requirements_skip_snyk.txt
+|- pyproject.toml

 ```

 * `bin` - A directory containing utility scripts to build the service and test
   images.
-A script to extract the release notes for the most recent service
+A script to extract the release notes for the most recent version, as
-  version, as contained in `CHANGELOG.md` is also in this directory.
+  contained in `CHANGELOG.md` is also in this directory.

 * `docker` - A directory containing the Dockerfiles for the service and test
   images.
 It also contains `service_version.txt`, which contains the semantic
-  version number of the service image.
-Any time an update is made that should
+  version number of the library and service image.
+Any time an update is made
-  have an accompanying service image release, this file should be updated.
+  that should have an accompanying library and service image release, this file
+  should be updated.

 * `docs` - A directory with example usage notebooks.

-* `hybig` - A directory containing Python source code
+* `hybig` - A directory containing Python source code for the HyBIG library.
-  for the HyBIG library.
-This directory contains the business logic for
+  This directory contains the business logic for generating GIBS compatible
-  generating GIBS compatible browse images.
+  browse images.

 * `harmony_service_entry` - A directory containing the Harmony Service specific
   python code. `adapter.py` contains the `BrowseImageGeneratorAdapter` class